As EPA begins work on East Palestine cleanup, some states feel blindsided by waste disposal

 The EPA announced on Feb.
 21 it would take over the cleanup process amid pressure on the Biden administration to take more forceful action following the initial Feb.
 3 derailment.

-The cleanup process will be largely driven by the level of contamination in soil and water that environmental samples show, said Mathy Stanislaus, who served as assistant administrator for the EPA’s Office of Land & Emergency Management during the Obama administration.
+The cleanup process will be largely driven by the level of contamination in soil and water that environmental samples show, said Mathy Stanislaus, executive director of The Environmental Collaboratory at Drexel University, who served as assistant administrator for the EPA’s Office of Land & Emergency Management during the Obama administration.

 “That’s going to inform whether the cleanup of the soils or the water is going to be necessary and the extent of that cleanup,” he said, adding that the timeline, too, will be heavily dependent on the results.